Home >

 After the Visit:

-The team will write a report for the Department Chair, detailing the findings of the visit and offering practical suggestions on improving the climate for women.
+The team will write a report for the Department Chair (or whoever requested the visit), detailing the findings of the visit and offering practical suggestions on improving the climate for women.
+The team will maintain strict confidentiality about its findings and will send the report only to the person(s) requesting the site visit.
 The Chair is encouraged to share the report with the rest of the department.
-Approximately 18 months after the visit, the Department Chair will be asked to respond in writing to the team, describing actions taken to improve the conditions for women and other underrepresented groups.
+Approximately 12-18 months after the visit, the Department Chair will be asked to respond in writing to the team, describing actions taken to improve the conditions for women and other underrepresented groups.
 The list of departments that wish to publicize that they have undergone site visits will be maintained on the CSW’s website.

 Site Visits that Assess the Climate for other Underrepresented Groups: